STORM-IRIT/Radium-Engine/doc/developer/material.md

 ~~~

-## Specification of the _Appearance Interface_ of Radium shaders
+## Specification of the _Appearance Interface_ of Radium m_shaders

-Being able to compose shaders in a specific renderer while taking profit of Radium Material Library
+Being able to compose m_shaders in a specific renderer while taking profit of Radium Material Library
 (either included in the base engine or defined in plugins) require a clean definition of appearance computation
 process and the definition of a glsl interface.